Taylor-T-Smith/COMP1_2014/task1answers.md

 ##Variable Roles

 Question 1
-1. Fixed Value - a variable which was made with no calculations
+1. Fixed Value - a variable which was set and never changes
-2. Stepper - a variable that changes in a predictable manor, such as the count variable
+2. Stepper - a variable that increments every time a part of a program is called
 3. Most Recent Holder - holds the latest value encountered
 4. Most Wanted Holder - stores the most appropriate value encountered
 5. Gatherer - a variable that accumulates the effects of other values